urah001/NIDS/README.md

 # remember
- remember to find a good dataset for the ML model
+ remember to find a good dataset for the ML model for new test check if dev can merge two or more dataset together to make a hybrid dataset to test and train the network

 to run :
  sudo "$(which python)" -u "/home/w3b/Documents/400Project/project/web-NIDS/backend/realtime_nids.py"